Published on Brock University (http://www.brocku.ca)

 "'The Quintessence of Sanctifying Grace'--Amanda Smith's Religious Experience, Freedom, and a Temperate Cosmopolitanism" (Journal of Africana Religions, Penn State UP, vol. 1, no. 3, 2013: 348-375).

-"Civil Society," Vocabulary for the Study of Religion, Kocku von Stuckrad and Robert Segal, eds (Brill), in press.
+"Civil Society," Vocabulary for the Study of Religion, Kocku von Stuckrad and Robert Segal, eds (Brill), 2015.

 "Phillis Wheatley," The Encyclopedia of the American Enlightenment, Ed.
-Mark Spencer (New York: Continuum), in press.
+Mark Spencer (New York: Bloomsbury), 2015.

 "A Transnational Temperance Discourse?
 William Wells Brown, Creole Civilization, and Temperate Manners" (The Journal of Transnational American Studies, JTAS, Vol.3; 1, 2011, 25pps.) online.
 American Cultures and Global Contexts Center, UC Santa Barbara.